 The course will develop your analytical skills and allow you to use fundamental mechanisms of labour market theory to derive predictions about effects of changes in labour supply and labour demand on wages and employment.
 The course will also improve your ability to read and interpret empirical research findings in the field of labour economics.
-The course is suitable for beginners with some basic knowledge of market mechanisms and some basic understanding of statistical concepts.

 Many public policy issues concern the labour market experiences of particular groups of workers or various aspects of the employment relationship between workers and firms.
 Policy-makers need an understanding of the functioning of the labour market to make informed decisions.

-The workshop will cover four main areas:
+The workshop will cover eight main areas:

 - Labour supply and labour demand